Edward-Alkimie/stock3-next/README.md

 docker ps -a

-run following command to login the image with docker docker exec -it <container id> bash
+run following command to login the image with docker docker exec -it containerId bash

 check version
 postgres --version